 Education Commission of the States has researched open-enrollment policies in all states to provide this comprehensive resource.
 Click on the questions below for 50-state comparisons showing how all states approach specific open-enrollment policies.
-Or, choose to view a specific state’s approach by going to the individual state profiles page.
+View a specific state’s approach by going to the state profiles page.

-- Intradistrict allows students to transfer to another school within the student’s resident school district.
+- Intradistrict: students transfer to another school within their resident school district.

-- Interdistrict allows students to transfer a school outside of the student’s resident district.
+- Interdistrict: students transfer a school outside of their resident district.

 - Depending on the state, open-enrollment policies are either mandatory or voluntary.

-- Mandatory policies require districts to participate in the program.
+- Mandatory policies require districts to participate in open enrollment.

 - Voluntary policies allow districts to choose whether to participate in open enrollment, often allowing school districts the discretion to enter into transfer agreements with other districts.

-- Several states have both mandatory and voluntary policies, usually requiring mandatory open enrollment in low-performing schools or districts, in defined regions of the state or in other specific circumstances and allowing voluntary open enrollment in the rest of the state.
+- Several states have both mandatory and voluntary policies.
+This usually means requiring mandatory open enrollment in low-performing districts, in defined regions of the state, or in other specific circumstances while allowing voluntary open enrollment in the rest of the state.

 - In a few states, open enrollment is a function of geographic access to schools.
-For example, Montana and Georgia both require open enrollment for students with lengthy transportation time to their assigned schools or if students face geographic barriers to attending their assigned school.
+For example, Montana and Georgia both require open enrollment for students facing lengthy transportation time or geographic barriers to attending their assigned schools.

 - Does the state have open enrollment programs?

 - Do desegregation provisions impact open enrollment programs?

 - Does the state set priorities for districts to follow when accepting students for open enrollment?